nup002/Mathboard/readme.md

 ## Compatibility
 The mathboard works on nearly all Unix systems, Apple macOS, and Windows.
 When using the Mathboard on Windows, the lightweight and open source application [WinCompose](https://github.com/samhocevar/wincompose) must be installed and running.
+When using it on Apple macOS, you must enable Unicode Hex Input as a keyboard input source.

 ## Hardware
 The mathboard has three main components: